Loading Events

 Born in Beijing, Wang is an active performer in China, Europe, and the United States.
 Recent North American performances include the Northwest Florida Symphony Orchestra, the Meadows Symphony Orchestra of SMU Dallas, and major festivals including PianoTexas, Morningside Music Bridge in Calgary, Canada, the International Keyboard Institute & Festival in New York City, and the Chautauqua Institution.
 Wang has also garnered top honors at numerous competitions including the Meadows Concerto Competition at SMU, the Artist Recognition Scholarship Awards Competition at NYC’s International Keyboard Institute & Festival, the Hamamatsu International Piano Academy Competition in Japan, and the IX International Competition for Young Pianists in Memory of Vladimir Horowitz in Ukraine, among other important venues worldwide.

-Salon Series is generously supported by Louis K. and Susan P. Meisel, Sandy and Stephen Perlbinder, and the Jeanette and H. Peter Kriendler Charitable Trust.
+Salon Series is generously supported by Louis K. and Susan P. Meisel, Sandy and Stephen Perlbinder, and the Jeanette and H. Peter Kriendler Charitable Trust and sponsored by Yamaha Artist Services, Inc.

 Friday Night Programming is made possible, in part, by Weill-Cornell Medicine – Southampton and The Corcoran Group.